-The best source of up to date information is through the various NHS or government websites.
+Up to date information can be found on various NHS or government websites.
 Links can be found below.
 These are updated regularly by the NHS and Government.

 You should follow the NHS and Government advice.
 This is as follows:

-Everyone must STAY AT HOME to help stop the spread of coronavirus.
+Everyone should STAY AT HOME as much as possible to help stop the spread of coronavirus.

 You should only leave the house for 1 of 4 reasons: